The Canon and the Deuterocanonical Books

 Who cut away, and when

 Toward the end of the first century, Judaism settled its own list on the books kept in Hebrew alone, leaving aside the seven.
 In the fourth century, translating the Bible from the Hebrew, Jerome noted this difference and marked a reservation; but the Church kept the books, following Augustine and the councils, and Jerome translated them himself.
 They remained in the Christian Bible until the Reformation.
 In the sixteenth century, the reformers cut the seven from the Old Testament and set them apart, under the name of “Apocrypha”: Luther judged them useful to read, not equal to Scripture.
-The stakes of doctrine were not foreign to this, for some of these books support truths they rejected, such as prayer for the dead: “He had this sacrifice offered for the dead, that they might be delivered from their sin.”
+The stakes of doctrine were not foreign to this, for some of these books support truths they rejected, such as prayer for the dead: “he had this sacrifice of atonement offered for the dead, so that they might be freed from their sin.”
 2 Maccabees 12:46 In response, the Council of Trent, in 1546, solemnly defined the canon of the forty-six books of the Old Testament and the twenty-seven of the New.
-Later, judging these books uninspired and their printing costly, the Bible societies of the nineteenth century ceased to print them, so as to circulate only the writings held to be Scripture; there remained but thirty-nine books.
+Later, judging these books uninspired and their printing costly, the Protestant Bible societies of the nineteenth century ceased to print them, so as to circulate only the writings held to be Scripture; there remained but thirty-nine books.

 The canon or canons of the Orthodox

-The Churches of the East have kept the Septuagint, and their canon is broader than the Catholic canon.
-Besides the seven books, Orthodoxy receives still the first book of Esdras (a Greek form of Ezra, distinct from the canonical book), the Prayer of Manasseh, Psalm 151 and the third book of Maccabees; the fourth book of Maccabees often stands in an appendix.
-It calls these read books the anagignoskomena (ἀναγινωσκόμενα), “those that are read”.
-The Greek tradition and the Slavonic tradition vary slightly, the latter carrying in addition one more Esdras, of apocalyptic character.
-The East has never fixed its list with the closed rigour of Trent: its synods received these books without settling the count in so clear-cut a way.
-Further still, the Oriental Orthodox Churches extend the canon: the Ethiopian Church holds the broadest of all Christendom, going so far as to receive Enoch and Jubilees, that book of Enoch which even the letter of Jude cites.
-The Catholic Church does not receive these supernumerary books: in the Latin Bible, the third and fourth Esdras and the Prayer of Manasseh were relegated to an appendix, kept without being held inspired.
-The lists nest thus: the thirty-nine Protestant books fit within the forty-six Catholic ones, which fit within the Orthodox canon, itself contained within the Ethiopian canon.
+The word “Orthodox” does not cover a single Church, but several families separated from Rome at different dates, and their canons do not coincide.
+The most numerous are the Orthodox Churches of the Byzantine tradition, Greek and Slavonic, in communion among themselves: the Greek Church, the Russian Church, and the others.
+All have kept the Septuagint, and their canon is broader than the Catholic canon.
+Besides the seven books, they receive the first book of Esdras (a Greek form of Ezra, distinct from the book Rome receives), the Prayer of Manasseh, Psalm 151 and the third book of Maccabees; the fourth book of Maccabees often stands in an appendix.
+They call these read books the anagignoskomena (ἀναγινωσκόμενα), “those that are read”.
+The Greek tradition and the Slavonic tradition vary a little, the latter carrying in addition one more Esdras, of apocalyptic character.
+This East has never fixed its list with the closed rigour of the Council of Trent: its synods received these books without settling the count in so clear-cut a way.

 Why the Catholic canon